You Don't Know Jack (franchise)

-You Don't Know Jack is a series of video games developed by Jackbox Games (formerly known as Jellyvision Games) and Berkeley Systems, as well as the title of the first You Don't Know Jack game in the series.
-You Don't Know Jack, framed as a game show "where high culture and pop culture collide", combines trivia with comedy.
+You Don't Know Jack is a series of party video games developed by Jackbox Games (formerly known as Jellyvision Games) and Berkeley Systems.
+The series began with You Don't Know Jack (1995), and combines trivia and comedy within a game show framing device.

-While it is primarily a PC and Mac-based franchise with over two dozen releases and compilations for those platforms, there have been a few entries released for consoles: two for the original PlayStation, and the 2011 release which had versions for the Xbox 360, PlayStation 3, Nintendo DS and Wii.
-In 2012, Jackbox Games developed and published a social version of the game on Facebook with cross-platform versions subsequently released for Roku, iOS, Android and Kindle.
-On November 5, 2013, the majority of the franchise's many volumes and spinoffs were reissued onto Steam by Jackbox Games.
+While it is primarily a Windows and Mac-based franchise with over two dozen releases and compilations for those platforms, there have been a few entries released for consoles: two for the original PlayStation, and the 2011 release which had versions for the Xbox 360, PlayStation 3, Nintendo DS and Wii.
+In 2012, Jackbox Games developed and published a social version of the 2011 game on Facebook with cross-platform versions subsequently released for Roku, iOS, and Android.
+On November 5, 2013, Jackbox reissued the majority of the franchise's many volumes and spinoffs onto Steam.

-On November 18, 2014, You Don’t Know Jack 2015 was released as part of The Jackbox Party Pack on Windows, macOS, Xbox 360, Xbox One, PlayStation 3, PlayStation 4, and later Nintendo Switch, iPad, Amazon Fire TV, Android TV, Nvidia Shield, Apple TV, and Xfinity X1.
+On November 18, 2014, You Don't Know Jack 2015 was released as part of The Jackbox Party Pack on Windows, macOS, Xbox 360, Xbox One, PlayStation 3, PlayStation 4, and later Nintendo Switch, iPad, Amazon Fire TV, Android TV, Nvidia Shield, Apple TV, and Xfinity X1.
 On October 17, 2018, You Don't Know Jack: Full Stream was released as part of The Jackbox Party Pack 5 for the same platforms as You Don't Know Jack 2015, with the exception of PlayStation 3 and Xbox 360.